MicrosoftDocs/visualfsharpdocs/docs/conceptual/resource-management-the-use-keyword-[fsharp].md

 ## Managing Resources
 To efficiently and responsibly manage resources in an application, you must release resources promptly and in a predictable manner.
-The .NET Framework helps you do this by providing the **T:System.IDisposable** interface.
-A type that implements **T:System.IDisposable** has the **M:System.IDisposable.Dispose** method, which correctly frees resources.
-Well-written applications guarantee that **M:System.IDisposable.Dispose** is called promptly when any object that holds a limited resource is no longer needed.
+The .NET Framework helps you do this by providing the **System.IDisposable** interface.
+A type that implements **System.IDisposable** has the **System.IDisposable.Dispose** method, which correctly frees resources.
+Well-written applications guarantee that **System.IDisposable.Dispose** is called promptly when any object that holds a limited resource is no longer needed.
 Fortunately, most .NET languages provide support to make this easier, and F# is no exception.
 There are two useful language constructs that support the dispose pattern: the **use** binding and the **using** function.

 ## use Binding